perebaj/jjhandbook/work/birdie.md

 - ⛄️ 😃The use case is the best friend to program new features that you don't have any idea⛄️ 😃
 - 🈳 🎤 Golang generate interface approach 🈳 🎤
+- 🚦 Aggregator service - New Golang Service🚦

 ---

+## 🚦 Aggregator

+Birdie has a new use case that is related to the type of data that we are trying to ingest, for this reason, we need to aggregate the data before sending it forward, this is the objective!
+The main concepts that we are using are basically:

+- Publish and consume data through a bus channel(PubSub);
+- Using a SQL database to store data;
+- Create a trigger mechanism that will be responsible for the delivery of aggregated data for other services.

 ## 🈳 🎤 Golang generate interface approach